7mdz9/Frontend-app/README.md

 # Frontend-app

-A near production-grade React Native mobile application built as part of a startup MVP.
-This app supports dynamic service ordering, company listings, user interaction flows, and end-to-end frontend infrastructure.
+This is a near production-grade frontend of a real AI-powered startup app, Oosal — co-founded and developed by the author.
+For confidentiality reasons, this repository does not include the most recent production code.
+The app supports dynamic service ordering, curated company listings, user interaction flows, and end-to-end frontend infrastructure.

 ## Overview